-The major portion of energy consumption in a typical ceramic tile manufacturing unit is in the use of natural gas for firing in roller kiln, dryer and coal in spray dryer, whereas in typical sanitaryware, it is in the use of natural gas for firing in tunnel kiln.
+The major portion of energy consumption in a typical tile manufacturing unit is in the use of natural gas for firing in roller kiln, dryer and coal in spray dryer, whereas in a typical pottery ware manufacturing unit, it is in the use of natural gas for firing in tunnel kiln.
 A certain portion of energy consumption goes to the blending and other utilities.